savanaben/Draw-Probability-Calculator/README.md

  - Extend hypergeometric mulligan support (maybe go up to like 5/6 mulligans).
  - ~~Support adding more turns.~~
  - ~~support advanced mana probability calculations~~

+## Mathematical accuracy checks
+- hypergeometric and multivatiate math is confirmed
+- hypergeometric mulligan math is mostly confirmed, though not in complex situations with linked (multivariate) groups.
+- Monte carlo advanced simulation checks:
+   - When comparing my outputs to [mtgoncurve](https://mtgoncurve.com/), I sometimes note a 1-2% difference when adding in basic mulligan logic (no free mulligan, set the same max/min lands accepted, set mtgoncurve with a simple theoretical scenario like 25 plains and 74 Dawn Elementals to test a 4 cmc card).
+Set the monte carlo to 20k ish iterations for best accuracy in this simpler test.
+I don't know what could cause this, and some situations increase the margin more or less.
+I wonder if it has to do with the london aspect of london mulligan (confirm mtgoncurve is placing a sort of... non-wanted card on the bottom?).

  ## Known Accessibility to-do
  - Contents within the monte accordion (Advanced mana and...) need to not be in the tab index when the accordion is closed.